 Handheld

-Handheld models were amongst the first digital tuners that came on to the market.
-They’ve been around since the ‘70s, and work both as a line in tuner (similar to a pedal), and as a microphonic tuner.
-They are available as no frills, straight forward tuners, or as feature laden, units with all the bells and whistles, for example, some even have speakers so that they can play a reference pitch for multiple guitarists to tune against at the same time.
+Handheld models were among the first digital tuners to hit the market.
+They’ve been around since the ’70s and work both as a line-in tuner (similar to a pedal), and as a microphonic tuner.
+They are available as no-frills, straightforward tuners or as feature-laden units with all the bells and whistles.
+For example, some even have speakers so that they can play a reference pitch for multiple guitarists to tune against at the same time.

 Pedal

-We absolutely can’t overlook the app based tuner.
-Using the microphone of your cellphone or tablet, an app based tuner works in much the same way as a handheld unit does when in mic mode.
-The accuracy of these apps varies massively, and there’s often no calibration options, so they should generally only be considered as something to use in a pinch, rather than a as a primary tuner.
+We absolutely can’t overlook the app-based tuner.
+Using the microphone of your cellphone or tablet, an app-based tuner works in much the same way as a handheld unit does when in mic mode.
+The accuracy of these apps varies massively and there’s often no calibration options.
+So they should generally only be used in a pinch, rather than as a primary tuner.

-Clip on tuners have come a long way since they were first invented.
-Early models struggled with accuracy, but modern examples offer comparable, or even better tuning accuracy as rack mounted or pedal based tuners.
+Clip-on tuners have come a long way since they were first invented.
+Early models struggled with accuracy, but modern examples offer comparable or even better tuning accuracy than rack-mounted or pedal-based tuners.

 There are a few things to look for when shopping for your next tuner to help you identify the best for your needs: